Schiggebam/apex_algorithms/algorithm_catalog/worldsoils/openeo_udp/Readme.md

 For the specified area of interest and time, Sentinel-2 scenes (bands B02, B03, B04, B05, B06, B07, B08, B8A, B11, B12) with cloud cover below the max_cloud_cover threshold are loaded.
 Then, the following steps are executed:
-1. Sentinel-2 scenes (bands B02, B03, B04, B05, B06, B07, B08, B8A, B11, B12) with cloud cover below the max_cloud_cover threshold are loaded.
 2. Pixels with sun-zenith angles exceeding the specified threshold (default: 70°) are discarded.
 3. Clouds and other invalid pixels are removed based on the Scene Classification Layer (SCL).
 4. NDVI and NBR indices are computed and compared, on a per-pixel basis, to a pre-computed threshold image; pixels falling below the threshold are classified as bare surface
-5. Residual clouds and haze are removed using a Median Absolute Deviation (MAD) outlier detection applied to the B02 band.
+5. Residual clouds and haze are removed using a Median Absolute Deviation (MAD) outlier detection applied to the B02 band along the temporal axis.
 6. For pixels with at least three valid bare-surface observations over time, the temporal mean reflectance is calculated to produce the Soil Reflectance Composite (SRC).
 7. Urban areas and permanent water bodies are subsequently masked using the WorldCover dataset.